“I did not grow up thinking I would be a lawyer.”

 “Labour law is really interesting because you deal with such fascinating concepts and determine how to achieve balance amidst them.”

-Malliha’s burgeoning career saw her continue to rise through the ranks; from Director of the Crown Law Office, Civil, for the Ministry of the Attorney General to Assistant Deputy Attorney General.
+Malliha’s burgeoning career saw her continue to rise through the ranks; from Director of the Crown Law Office, Civil, for the Ministry of the Attorney General from 2004-2008 to Assistant Deputy Attorney General.
 In both of these roles, as with many others she assumed, she was the first person of colour.